cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 nodemanagers must coexist on the same node.

 The other type of layout constraint are cant coexist constraints, which are also given as an array of arrays.
 Each inner array is a set of services that cannot all coexist together on the same node.
-For example, in a hadoop cluster, you generally do not want your namenode to be on the same node as a datanode.
+For example, in a Hadoop cluster, you generally do not want your namenode to be on the same node as a datanode.
 Specifying more than 2 services in a cant coexist rule means the entire set cannot exist on the same node.
-For example, if there is a constraint that serviceA, serviceB, and serviceC cant coexist, serviceA and serviceB can still coexist on the same node.
+For example, if there is a constraint that service A, service B, and service C cant coexist, service A and service B can still coexist on the same node.
 Though supported, this can be confusing so best practice is to keep cant coexist constraints binary.
 Anything not mentioned in the must or cant coexist constraints are allowed.